Reading Push-Buttons Through Polling : Learn Microcontroller with STM8S – Tutorial Part #6

 Learn how to write an assembly language program for reading a push-button through the polling method on an STM8S microcontroller.

 In the last post, we learned how to use the GPIO’s output capability to drive an LED and blink it through a program.
-GPIO pins also supports different types of input functionalities.
+GPIO pins also support different types of input functionalities.
 In this post, we will learn about the basic digital input functionality of GPIO pin of the STM8 microcontroller.
 To follow this tutorial, you will need a tactile push-button, a 1K Ohms through-hole resistor, a breadboard and a few jumper cables.
 If you missed the last part of this tutorial series, you can check it out below.

 Blinking LED with Timer Interrupts : Learn Microcontroller with STM8S – Tutorial Part #5